Investor hub

 • At each meeting of the Board, the non-executive directors have an opportunity to request to meet in executive session.

-• The Company’s Chief Executive Officer and the Company’s non-executive Chairman of the Board speak regularly on a weekly basis to share ongoing developments, ideas, and plans.
+• The Company’s Chief Executive Officer and the Company’s non-executive Chair of the Board speak regularly on a weekly basis to share ongoing developments, ideas, and plans.
 They also speak periodically as additional matters arise.

 • The Company is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders.